 Hill, Ward & Henderson, Tampa, Florida

-The program attracts experts from across the nation.
+The graduate program attracts experts from across the nation.
 Over the years, the faculty has included law school professors, deans and former deans, partners and managing partners of elite law firms, former IRS commissioners and chief counsel, Tax Court judges, and other eminent teachers and scholars.
+South Florida is home to many of the nation's leading estate planning practitioners, and the program includes a number of these local experts on its adjunct faculty to teach the fall semester core courses.

 Fall Semester Adjunct Faculty